yalmip/yalmip.github.io/_posts/2016-09-16-debugginginfeasible.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ````

-Hence, the Fubar constraint you setup in iteration 3, is not correct, or at least not consistent with the solution that you claim is infeasible.
+Hence, the Fubar constraint you setup in iteration 3, is not correct, or at least not consistent with the solution that you claim is valid.

 An alternative is to modularize your code a bit and create sub-components